-If you are keeping your child home for any reason, you must send a message.
+f you are keeping your child home for any reason, you must send a message.
 If you have an appointment and need to bring your child in after 10 a.m. please let us know in advance.
 We understand that those appointments are important and we want to make sure we are working together for a successful day.

-Do not drop your child off after 11:00 a.m. on days that your child does have an appointment.
-Drop off time for these days are 11:00 a.m.
+Please do not drop your child off after 11:00 a.m. on days that your child does have an appointment.
 Setting up your child for success is important and coming to school after an appointment to have lunch and nap is not fun.